google/clusterfuzz/docs/getting-started/local_instance.md

 able to navigate to [http://localhost:9000](http://localhost:9000) to view the web interface.
 Note that the local instance may use ports other than 9000, such as 9008, for things like uploading files.
-Therefore, using port forwarding to access a dev server may break.
+Therefore, using port forwarding to access a local instance may break.

 ## Running a local bot instance